CupNoodles27/DRG-Tips-and-Tricks/README.md

 * On refinery missions, ping a pipeline (that has already been laid) to make bosco build it or repair it.

 * Ping the drilldozer or HACK-C to make bosco prioritize defending them.

+* On drilldozer missions, in the last phase of the ommoran heartstone fight, ping the tips of laser beamers to have Bosco mine them.

 * Ctrl+e sets a permanent waypoint that stays on your terrain scanner, and is visible when you pull out your laser pointer